nextras/orm/docs/collection.md

 #### Pairs fetching

 The `fetchPairs()` method accepts two arguments: the first argument is a property name that will be used as an array key.
-If a null is provided, the result array will be as a list (i.e. from zero).
+If null is provided, the result array will be a list (i.e., from zero).
 The second argument is a property name that the value will be read from.
-If a `null` is provided, then the whole entity will be used as the value.
+If `null` is provided, then the whole entity will be used as the value.

 ```php
 // all book entities indexed by their primary key